Level3-REST/site/doc/patterns/list/filterable.md

 ### Operands

 Filter declarations use logical operands to describe how to filter the entries in a list by property values.
+String value comparisons should be case-insensitive if possible, though the resource implementation decides this rule.
+The resource implementation might also not accept all operands listed.

 | Operand | Purpose                          |
 | ------- | -------------------------------- |